vergilet/schoolgirl_uniform/README.md

   </a>
 </p>

-Just another concept of Multistep form :feet: for Rails projects.
+:feet: Multistep form concept for Rails projects.
+Allows to create complex forms for a few models simultaneously.
+Supports selectable per step validations without data persistance into db.

 <br>